Oil Can Boyd: Personal life

 Boyd has numerous relatives who played professional baseball.
 These include two of Boyd's uncles: K. T. Boyd played for Kansas City Monarchs, and Robert Boyd played for the Kansas City Athletics and the Memphis Red Sox of the Negro leagues.
 Boyd's great-great-uncle Benjamin Boyd played for Memphis Red Sox and the Homestead Grays.
 Boyd is also related to baseball player Barry Larkin, who is Boyd's father's first cousin (Boyd's first cousin once removed).

-In November 2005, Boyd surrendered to F.B.I. agents in Tupelo, Mississippi for alleged threats made against a former girlfriend and business associate and her son.